carpentries-incubator/gap-lesson/04-testing.md

 true
 ~~~

-Now we will present a better implementation.
+Now we will work on a better implementation.
 Of course, the order of an element
 is an invariant of a conjugacy class of elements of a group, so we need only to
 know the orders of conjugacy classes of elements and their representatives.
 The
 following code, being added into `avgord.g`, reads into GAP and returns the answer